4K Video – Technical Challenges for Producers, Distributors & Consumers

 Cable and satellite TV are failing in providing 4K content.
 We still have not reached the point where all channels broadcast in 4K; we are not even close yet.
 And if you are wondering why these service providers are not offering the best service for their customers, here are some of the answers about the obstacles they face:

 - Video distributors need to provide sufficient storage and implement suitable storage architecture to keep the 4K footage.
-Because of the higher-resolution imagery, higher frame rates, higher dynamic range, it produces large files.
+Because of the higher-resolution imagery, higher frame rates, and higher dynamic range, it produces large files.
 The higher data volumes require more digital storage to capture, process, distribute, and archive this digital video content.
 For example, a prominent Hollywood production may generate hundreds of petabytes of raw footage.
 Another trend is higher frame rates with displays at 48 or 60 frames per second (fps) and 4K capture up to 120 fps or even higher in specialty cameras designed for slow-motion capture.
 A few calculations show that the digital storage required for an hour of content with Ultra HD-1 spec at 4K format (3840 x 2160 resolution), 60fps is about 6700GB.

 - Improve or replace own hardware – e.g., video switchers that support 4K video.